zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 of the problem for an LLM.
 LLMs typically deal with 1d data, not 2d data.
 Thus trying different representations makes a lot of sense.
 This can have a big impact on the accuracy of the model.

+The grid representation should not use too many tokens, otherwise hardware requirements grow.

 ## Development

 ### Fine-tuning script refactor